-The mind is perhaps the biggest enigma in science.
-It is so different from other physical substances that throughout most of history people have believed that it is not a physical substance at all.
-One of the first Ancient Greek philosophers, Socrates, was a mind-body dualist.
+The mind is still one of the biggest mysteries in science.
+It appears to be so different to other physical substances that throughout most of history, people have believed that it is not a physical substance at all.
+Socrates was born in about 470 BC, making him one of the first Ancient Greek philosophers.
+Socrates was a mind-body dualist.
 This means he thought that the human mind is composed of a different substance to the brain, one that does not obey the same physical laws.
-The argument that the mind is made of a substance which does obey the laws of physics is known as physicalism or materialism.
+The argument that the mind is made of a substance that does obey the laws of physics, is known as physicalism, or materialism.

-Socrates' pupil Plato elaborated upon this theory in The Republic, where he described how the things we perceive on Earth are really composed of ideas, or Forms.
-A Form is an eternal and perfect concept, something which is strived for but never actualised.
-All horses, for example, are united by the concept of 'horse', an ideal which all horses on Earth were built to resemble.
-But it is not just objects and individuals that have Forms.
+Socrates' pupil, Plato, elaborated upon this theory in The Republic, where he described how the things we perceive on Earth are really composed of ideas, or forms.
+A form is an eternal and perfect concept, something that is strived for but never actualised on Earth.
+All horses, for example, are united by the concept of 'horse', an ideal that all horses on Earth were built to resemble.
+But it is not just objects and individuals that have forms.
 Forms also apply to abstract concepts such as beauty.
-Plato argued that all of the Forms exist outside of the realm of regular perception, in the 'realm of the forms'.
+Plato argued that all of the forms exist outside of the realm of regular perception, in the 'realm of the forms'.

-As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals do not possess anything similar and it could not be explained mechanically.
-The Forms explain how the mind interprets the continuous stream of sensory data it is exposed to by recognising certain eternal concepts.
-If our intellect is composed of Forms, then it is eternal and distinct from the body.
-Plato did not believe that the mind exists in time or space and thought that it would return to the Realm of the Forms upon death.
+As with Socrates, Plato's belief that the mind is separate from the body came from the need to explain human intellect, animals did not seem to possess anything similar and it could not be explained mechanically.
+The forms explain how the mind interprets the continuous stream of sensory data it is exposed to by recognising certain eternal concepts.
+If our intellect is composed of forms, then it is eternal and distinct from the body.
+Plato did not believe that the mind exists in time or space and thought that it would return to the realm of the forms upon death.